Serious Dating Advice

 More Things to Know About Yourself

 Does he love you by writing emails, love letters or poetry?
 Does he teach you things?
 He may be a VAK (enjoys reading, writing and teaching).
 Does he love you by drawing pictures, taking photos or creating works of art?
-He may be a VKA (visually oriented and artistically creative.
-He may be a slow speaker).
+He may be a VKA (visually oriented and artistically creative).

 Does he love you by talking, telling stories or giving you compliments?
 Does he have a beautiful or resonant voice?
 He may be auditory first (AVK or AKV).
 Does he love you by doing physical activities with you?
 Is he athletic or interested in building things?
 He may be kinesthetic first (KAV or KVA).